arbor-sim/arbor/doc/install/build_install.rst

     # Obtain arbor
     git clone --recursive git@github.com:arbor-sim/arbor.git

-    # Get the user site-package directory
+    # Manually set the prefix under which the python package will be installed.
+    # In this case, the first directory found by querying Python's list of site-package directories.
     pyprefix=`python3 -c 'import site; print(site.getsitepackages()[0])'`

     # Setup CMake